Generative art: Visual art

+Some contemporary artists who create generative visual artworks are John Maeda, Daniel Shiffman, Zachary Lieberman, Golan Levin, Casey Reas, Ben Fry, and Giles Whitaker (artist).

 Software art

 For some artists, graphic user interfaces and computer code have become an independent art form in themselves.
 Adrian Ward created Auto-Illustrator as a commentary on software and generative methods applied to art and design.

 Architecture

 In 1987 Celestino Soddu created the artificial DNA of Italian Medieval towns able to generate endless 3D models of cities identifiable as belonging to the idea.

 In 2010, Michael Hansmeyer generated architectural columns in a project called "Subdivided Columns – A New Order (2010)".
 The piece explored how the simple process of repeated subdivision can create elaborate architectural patterns.
 Rather than designing any columns directly, Hansmeyer designed a process that produced columns automatically.
 The process could be run again and again with different parameters to create endless permutations.
 Endless permutations could be considered a hallmark of generative design.